 Thanks for visiting my website.

-My partner and I live with our two teenagers and a miniature schnauzer in sunny Kiama, NSW, Australia.
+My partner and I live with our two teenagers and a schnauzer in sunny Kiama, NSW, Australia.

-I have been blogging for over 20 years and this particular iteration has been live for 15 years.
+I have been blogging for over 20 years and this particular iteration has been live for more than 15 years.
 The focus has changed (and continues to change) as I find new interests to write about.
+This space feels more like a website than a blog nowadays and mostly features my research into the life and writings of George Orwell.

-The site has also become a space to share my bibliomania and wide reading about Orwell and his context.
+This website has also become a space to share my bibliomania and wide reading about Orwell and his context.
 You could spend many hours browsing my Orwell Studies Library.

 Feel welcome to get in touch if you have a request, question or suggestion.
 I am always more than happy to collaborate.
+It would be remiss of me not to mention that I am always keen to procure Orwelliana, especially first editions of his work in any language, journals and other rare publications!

-Darcy Moore (May 2022)
+Darcy Moore

 George Orwell

 I continued to travel, read, research, speak and write about Orwell during 2019-20.
-Highlights included exploring Montparnasse in Paris, an intellectually stimulating trip to Spain where I met local experts and historians, including Nick Lloyd and Victor Pardo Lancina.
-It was great to hang out with Dennis Glover (after years of emailing) exploring Las Ramblas in Barcelona and the civil war trenches where Orwell fought (and almost died).
+Highlights included exploring Montparnasse in Paris, an intellectually stimulating trip to Spain where I met local experts and historians, including Nick Lloyd and Victor Victor Pardo Lancina It was great to hang out with Dennis Glover (after years of emailing) exploring Las Ramblas in Barcelona and the civil war trenches where Orwell fought (and almost died).
 Richard Blair read passages from Homage to Catalonia; which was a unique experience.
-Richard kindly signed my first edition of his father’s book at the Poliorama in Barcelona, where Orwell did guard duty while chain-smoking and reading Penguin paperbacks.
+Richard kindly signed my first edition of his father’s book at the Poliorama in Barcelona, where Orwell did guard duty while chain-smoking and reading Penguin paperbacks..

 IMG_4731